Dan Wagner

 If you've travelled anywhere in Ohio you've likely noticed its expansive flat land and occasional rolling hills.
 While this holds true for much of the state, its southeastern reaches are quite different.
 This area, often referred to as Ohio's Hill Country, is part of one of the world's oldest mountain ranges, the Appalachians.
 And, within Ohio's Hill Country you'll find the Hocking Hills Region, the state's crown jewel.
 Here, dense hemlock forests, large rock formations, towering cliffs, massive recessed caves, and beautiful waterfalls dot the landscape providing an outdoor playground like nowhere else in the state.
 Several miles of the blue blazed Buckeye Trail, the longest circular trail in the nation at more than 1,400 miles long, wind through the region's hills, hollows, and gorges.
 The most beautiful of all of those miles can be found in Hocking Hills State Park where the trail cuts through the heart of the park, rising and falling throughout its Blackhand sandstone gorge, passing beside picturesque waterfalls and fascinating geologic features.
-On this adventure you'll explore several of the region's most beautiful hiking trails, rock climb sandstone cliffs, relax while viewing the night sky in its near pristine state, and more.
-The best time of year to experience the area is early summer and early to mid-October, and if possible during the week.
+On this trip we explored several of the region's most beautiful hiking trails, rock climbed sandstone cliffs, relaxed while viewing the night sky in its near pristine state, and more.

 Day 1